Kilonova and progenitor properties of merger-driven gamma-ray bursts: Results

 \subsection{Progenitor properties}

 In this section, we present the properties inferred for the progenitor systems.
 We highlight once again that this is the first time these properties have been obtained for a sample of merger-driven GRBs.
-Given the absence of the GW observations of other GRBs, for GW170817 we have used only its EM counterpart, similar to the other events in our sample.
+Given the absence of the GW observations of other GRBs, in the case of GW170817, we used only its EM counterpart, similar to the other events in our sample.
 In doing so, we can validate our methodology by comparing our results with the current estimates of GW170817 and buttress the binary properties of other GRBs.
-In the appendix (\figref{Fig:Binary150101B160821B} to \figref{Fig:Binary211211A230307A}), we show the posterior distribution of binary properties for individual GRBs.
+In the appendix (\figref{Fig:AllGWPosterior_CornerSmall1} to \figref{Fig:AllGWPosterior_CornerSmall3}), we show the posterior distribution of binary properties for individual GRBs.